top of page

 There are wheelchair spaces, adapted toilets and lifts available at Snape Maltings for wheelchair users or those with mobility scooters.
 Blue badge holders can also park in reserved areas on-site.
 For more information, visit the Britten Pears Arts access page here.

-Who can apply for scholarships?
 If I don't get a scholarship can I still apply for a fully paid place?

 What accommodation is available near Snape Maltings?